dancerj/gitlstreefs/README.md

 There is an integration test for remote ssh feature.
 Requires a different host that works with ssh, and be specified as parameter.
-The remote needs to have the git repository `git/gitlstreefs`.
+The remote needs to have the git repository `git/gitlstreefs_remote` that contains gitlstreefs git repository.

 ```shell-session
 $ ./gitlstree_remote_test.sh server